zetavg/chromium-website/site/blink/launching-features/index.md

 (except in the cases noted [here](/blink/guidelines/api-owners/process-exceptions/)) and proceed to the “Dev Trials” stage in ChromeStatus.
-This will generate a “Ready for Trial” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature.
+This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature.